 Many estimates and projections included in SSA's information products are not directly reproducible by the public because the underlying data sets used to produce them are confidential.
 Others may not be directly reproducible because of the complexity and detail of the methods and data.
-In those cases, we will employ rigorous checking for robustness, including greater emphasis on periodic review by outside panels of technical experts and on documentation of methods, assumptions, data sources and related information.
+In those cases, greater emphasis is placed on periodic review by outside panels of technical experts and on documentation of methods, assumptions, data sources and related information.